loophp/collection/README.md

 The code style is following [PSR-12](https://www.php-fig.org/psr/psr-12/) plus a set of custom rules, the package [drupol/php-conventions](https://github.com/drupol/php-conventions) is responsible for this.

-Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/collection/builds) run the tests and the benchmarks.
+Every time changes are introduced into the library, [Github](https://github.com/drupol/collection/actions) run the tests and the benchmarks.

 The library has tests written with [PHPSpec](http://www.phpspec.net/).
 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.